sktrinh12/tip_novus/README.md

-## Integration API for TipNovus tip washer in Hamiton Vantage
+## Integration API for TipNovus tip washer in Hamilton Vantage Robotic Liquid Handler

 The API is hosted on a **raspberry pi 4** running flask on the backend.
 The app allows users to get liquid level sensor data real-time and monitors reagent carboys with coloured LEDS.
 A pi-camera is installed which can stream data on an endpoint or save a video for a particular time-frame.